motocsky09/MeigoWeb/README.md

 4. Shopping Cart Section part: This section manages the user's shopping cart, allowing users to view the contents and modify it, such as adjusting the quantity of a product or removing it from the cart.
 ```
 ```
-5. Checkout Section : The final step in the checkout process enables users to verify or manually enter their delivery address, which may have been automatically populated from the profile section.
+5. Checkout Section part: The final step in the checkout process enables users to verify or manually enter their delivery address, which may have been automatically populated from the profile section.

 ```
 ## Home page